 Spend less $ out of pocket and lock in a super low interest rate!FREE Home Purchase Qualifier

 It all starts with verifying your income.
-This could include any of the following forms:
+The mortgage lender might require any of the following documents for verification purposes:

 - W-2 forms